OpenSecEd/appliedcrypto/README.md

 Module: Applied Cryptography (appliedcrypto)
 ===============================================================================

-This is a learning module for Applied Cryptography.
+This is a learning module on Applied Cryptography.
 It's aim is to cover high-level cryptography --- mechanisms and their properties --- such that the students are aware of the possibilities and (if desired) can apply them when designing secure systems.

+Each subdirectory has a README containing a link to the video recording, a short summary, the intended learning outcomes and reading instructions.
+Apart from this README are the sources for the material.

 The module is part of the [Open Security Education][OpenSecEd] project and the maintainer is [Daniel Bosk][Maintainer].
 The latest release can be found under